thomlake/collapsed/README.md

 If you want a more global search over parameters, don't want to worry about initialization and random restarts, or are just more comfortable with a Bayesian approach, use the block collapsed Gibbs sampling.

 ## Usage
-We'll begin with the classic trick coin.
+As an example we'll use the classic trick coin.
 There are two coins.
 One is fair and the other always comes up tails (we'll represent heads and tails by 0 and 1 respectively).
 Let's build a trick coin and sample a sequence of outcomes.

 ```python